sokbae/ciccr/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+* There were no ERRORs or WARNINGs.
+* The spelling of "Monotonicity" is correct.

 ## This version
 This version includes the following updates: